ibm-vpc/terraform-provider-ibm/website/docs/d/is_backup_policy.html.markdown

 - `match_user_tags` - (List) The user tags this backup policy applies to.
 Resources that have both a matching user tag and a matching type will be subject to the backup policy.
 - `name` - (String) The unique user-defined name for this backup policy.
 - `plans` - (List) The plans for the backup policy.
-- `resource_group` - (List) The resource group for this backup policy.
-- `resource_type` - (String) The type of resource referenced.

   Nested `plans` blocks have the following structure:
   - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.

+    Nested `deleted` blocks have the following structure:
+    - `more_info` - (String) Link to documentation about deleted resources.
   - `href` - (String) The URL for this backup policy plan.
   - `id` - (String) The unique identifier for this backup policy plan.
   - `name` - (String) The unique user-defined name for this backup policy plan.
   - `resource_type` - (String) The type of resource referenced.

-Nested `deleted` blocks have the following structure:
-- `more_info` - (String) Link to documentation about deleted resources.
+- `resource_group` - (List) The resource group for this backup policy.

   Nested `resource_group` blocks have the following structure:
+  - `href` - (String) The URL for this resource group.
   - `id` - (String) The unique identifier for this resource group.
   - `name` - (String) The user-defined name for this resource group.
+- `resource_type` - (String) The type of resource referenced.